Leaving Care and Transition

-On completion and approval of the Pathway Plan, all parties involved including the young person should sign it.
+On completion and approval of the Pathway Plan, it should be shared with the young person and agreed by them.

 The young person will have a say about with whom the Pathway Plan will be shared when they leave care.
 If information is to be shared with a person or agency that the young person has not consented to, they must be informed of this, with reasons, and be given the opportunity to challenge this decision and to be present when the information is shared.

 The Pathway Plan must be reviewed at least every 6 months.

 Reviews should take place more often if requested by the young person or the Leaving Care Worker or where there has been a significant change in the young person's circumstances.